Kathy Maister's Start Cooking

 • Yet another format is cupcakes.
 These S’mores Cupcakes are frosted with marshmallow Fluff topping, then drizzled with graham cracker crumbs.
 They look irresistible.

-• Here’s a recipe for a very grownup Vegan S’mores Cake.
+• This recipe for a very grownup Vegan S’mores Cake.
 Certainly not something to be made over a campfire!

 • Now, if you’re REALLY serious about toasting marshmallows, you might be in the market for the Spinmallow.
 It’s a battery-operated skewer that rotates the marshmallow for even toasting.